eddsteel/bookbot/README.md

 # bookbot

-Instructions below, and scripts,  assume env vars are stored in a file called `.env`.
+Instructions below, and scripts, assume env vars are stored in a file called `.envrc`.
+You can use `direnv` to transparently load them.

 ## Twitter setup